Bournville Lunchtime Concerts

 21st May 2006

-‘Hi Paul, just a note to thank you for tonight’s recital, which was by any standards magnificent.
+‘Thank you for tonight’s recital, which was by any standards magnificent.
 I appreciate you taking time from your busy schedule to do this for us, and hopefully I can persuade you to find a date in 2007 to return…’ PB

 Midlands’ Organ Day in Worcester